browserengineering/book/book/scheduling-and-threading.md

 [^profile-draw]: I encourage you to do this profiling, to see for yourself.

-[^raster-draw]: When I first wrote this section of the chapter, I was surpised at how high the raster and draw time was, so I went back and added the separate draw timer that you see in the code above.
-Profiing your code often yields interesting insights!
+[^raster-draw]: When I first wrote this section of the chapter, I was surprised at how high the raster and draw time was, so I went back and added the separate draw timer that you see in the code above.
+Profiling your code often yields interesting insights!

 ::: {.further}